 A few days later, you check the open rates.

 This lesson is hard learned, so take it from us: your effort is worth bupkis if the subject line is not motivating someone to click on it.
 That’s a phenomenal email down the drain.

 It may seem unjustifiable to spend as much time on one sentence (or sentence fragment, or single word), as you do on some paragraphs, but first impressions matter.
 A lot.

 Remember: an association with integrity never hurt anyone.
 Respect the intelligence of your consumers and they’ll respect you.
-Not doing so will damage trust, increase unsubscribe rates and get bad word-of-mouth flowing.
-If you need to trick your customers into looking at what you have to offer, there may be a larger issue at hand.
+Failing to do so will damage trust, increase unsubscribe rates and get bad word-of-mouth flowing.
+And really, if you need to trick your customers into looking at what you have to offer, there may be a larger issue at hand.

 TJAers have an endless list for why they don’t open some emails.
 But when asked what makes them open one, there’s a resounding answer: Relevancy.
 People want to spend time doing and consuming things that directly benefit them.

 The easiest thing in the world for a business to do is write about themselves.
-After all, that’s what they’re trying to promote.
-But easy is never a winning strategy.
 The smartest thing a business can do is write to improve the lives of those who are reading.
 Advice, references, anecdotes, lessons and resources that are written in a way that speaks directly to the needs of your readers will deliver results.

 The subject line needs to demonstrate that direct benefit.
 It needs to answer the “Why should I read this?” question before it’s been asked.